-To protect against my higher voltage research projects from shooting up in smoke permanently, I developed an easy circuit which is able to render a variable voltage supply of 0 to 330 Volt.
+To protect against my high voltage research projects from going up in smoke permanently, I developed an easy circuit which is able to render a variable voltage supply of 0 to 330 Volt.

 But please be cautioned, the circuit is not isolated from mains potential, and therefore can inflict a lethal shock.